Chapter 9: Architecture Decision Records

 Chapter Summary

-These seven ADRs establish the architectural foundation for AdPriority:
+These fifteen ADRs establish the architectural foundation for AdPriority:

 ADRCore Principle